Snow White (franchise): Descendants

 Descendants is a live-action Disney Channel Original movie based on the lives of the children of various Disney heroes and villains when they attend the same prep school.
 Evil Queen appears as one of the main antagonists of the film.
 Snow White also makes a minor appearance as a television reporter.
-The film also includes Evil Queen's daughter, Evie, and Dopey's son, Doug.
+The film also includes Evil Queen's daughter, Evie, and Dopey's son, Doug, with them both returning in the sequels Descendants 2 and Descendants 3, in addition to other media related to the film.

 Television series

 House of Mouse

 Disney's animated television series House of Mouse included many Disney animated character cameos such as the Snow White characters.
+The Magic Mirror, who is hung at the entrance of the club, has a recurring role giving advice to other characters.

 Once Upon a Time

-Fantasy television series Once Upon a Time regularly include live-action interpretations of characters including Snow White, the Evil Queen, the Huntsman, the Prince, the Mirror, and Grumpy (including the other dwarves as smaller characters).
+Fantasy television series Once Upon a Time regularly included live-action interpretations of characters including Snow White, the Evil Queen, the Huntsman, the Prince, the Mirror, and Grumpy (including the other dwarves as smaller characters).

 Sofia the First

 Snow White appeared in the 27th episode of the American animated television series Sofia the First, "The Enchanted Feast".
-The series features characters from the Disney Princess franchise.
+The series features many characters from the Disney Princess franchise.

 The 7D

-The 7D is a Disney animated series centering on the Seven Dwarfs from Snow White and the Seven Dwarfs.
-The series premiered on July 7, 2014 on Disney XD.
+The 7D is a Disney animated series centering on a new version of the Seven Dwarfs.
+The series premiered on July 7, 2014, on Disney XD.

 Short films

 The Seven Dwarfs made rare appearances in shorts, despite their popularity; they simply were too numerous to animate efficiently.
-They appeared in the shorts The Standard Parade (1939), The Seven Wise Dwarfs (1941, using mostly recycled footage), All Together (1942) and The Winged Scourge (1943).
+They appeared in the shorts The Standard Parade (1939, using mostly recycled animation), 7 Wise Dwarfs (1941, using mostly recycled footage), All Together (1942, using mostly recycled animation) and The Winged Scourge (1943).

 Theme park attractions

 Snow White's Enchanted Wish

-Snow White's Enchanted Wish is a popular theme park ride at Disneyland (an opening day attraction dating from 1955), Tokyo Disneyland, Disneyland Paris, and, formerly, Magic Kingdom at Walt Disney World.
+Snow White's Enchanted Wish is a ride at Disneyland, Tokyo Disneyland, Disneyland Paris, and, formerly, Magic Kingdom at Walt Disney World.